-Why are the next 100 days the "deadliest" for teens drivers?

-With summer approaching, the numbers of teen drivers on the road goes way up — and so does their risk of a serious crash.
+Why teens are far more likely to be involved in fatal crashes

-Newly licensed drivers between 16 and 17 years old are nearly three times as likely as adults to be involved in a fatal car accident, a new study finds.
+Newly licensed drivers between 16 and 17 years old are nearly three times as likely as adults to be involved in a fatal car accident, according to an analysis of traffic safety.

+The American Automobile Association (AAA) found in 2017 that fatal teen crashes were on the rise.

-That frightening statistic comes as we enter the “100 deadliest days,” the period between Memorial Day and Labor Day, when the average number of teen driver accidents rises 15 percent compared to the rest of the year, according to the American Automobile Association (AAA).
+They called the time between Memorial Day and Labor Day the "100 deadliest days," because the number of teen drivers on the road goes way up.
+During that time, the average number of teen driver accidents rises 15 percent compared to the rest of the year.

-AAA reveals alarming new crash rates among teen driversPlay Video - 1:53

-The study also found that fatal teen crashes were on the rise.

-“What we know about teen is that they are not only a danger to themselves, but also to other people on the road,” said Jennifer Ryan, a spokesperson for the AAA.
+“What we know about teens is that they are not only a danger to themselves, but also to other people on the road,” said Jennifer Ryan, a spokesperson for the AAA.
 “The vast majority of people that are injured and killed when a teen driver is behind the wheel is someone other than the teen.”

-Using data from the National Highway Traffic Safety Administration, researchers from AAA’s Foundation for Traffic Safety, analyzed crash rates per mile driven for all drivers and found that for every mile on the road teens aged 16 to 17 were:
+Using data from the National Highway Traffic Safety Administration, researchers from AAA’s Foundation for Traffic Safety analyzed crash rates per mile driven for all drivers and found that for every mile on the road teens aged 16 to 17 were:

 - 3.9 times as likely as drivers 18 and older to be involved in a crash.

-Note: This article was originally published in 2017 and has been updated.